-Bruce Kennett, author of a new Dwiggins biography, will speak on the myriad facets of this renowned American calligrapher, type designer, graphic designer, book designer, puppeteer, essayist, playwright, and wit.
+Bruce Kennett, author of W. A. Dwiggins: A Life in Design, will speak on the myriad facets of this renowned American calligrapher, type designer, graphic designer, book designer, puppeteer, essayist, playwright, and wit.

 Sponsored by the Sheridan Typographic Hub

 Book designer, photographer, and teacher Bruce Kennett lives in rural New England.
 After earning a B.A. in humanities and working as an architect and printer, he moved to Austria to study calligraphy and book design with Friedrich Neugebauer, and later translated Neugebauer’s The Mystic Art of Written Forms.
 During the 1980s, he was the managing director of Maine’s renowned Anthoensen Press, and since then has maintained his own studio working with clients such as the Folger Shakespeare Library, Boston College Law School, the Grolier Club, L.L.
 Bean, and the Mount Washington Observatory.
 In the peaceful surroundings of his country studio, Bruce designs illustrated books and exhibition graphics, and makes large-scale murals of his photographs.